Fitness Test

 - Anything less means you should focus on improving lower body strength

-5. Only have time for one test?
-Do this: The 5 Minute Burpee Challenge (Total Body Strength)
+5. The 5 Minute Burpee Challenge (Total Body Strength)

 Burpees are a great total body exercise.
 In our fit test, they’re even more challenging.
 This tough test is taken straight out of the Spartan SGX Fitness rule book.
 Count how many burpees you can accomplish in 5 minutes.